conversejs/pluggable.js/README.md

     /_/   /_/\__,_/\__, /\__, /\__/_/_.___/_/\___(_)_/ /____/
                   /____//____/                    /___/

+# Introduction

 pluggable.js enables you to make your Javascript code pluggable while still keeping sensitive objects and data private through closures.

-It's written with Backbone.js in mind, but does not require it or depend on it.
+It was originally written for [converse.js](https://conversejs.org), to provide a plugin architecture that allows 3rd party developers to extend and override private [backbone.js](http://backbonejs.org) classes, but it does not require nor depend on either library.

+# Usage

 Suppose you have the following module, containing a private method (for whatever reason) `showNotification` which you'd like to make overridable: